 The Farewell true story reveals that Awkwafina's character in the movie, Billi, is based on writer/director Lulu Wang herself.
 Wang's own "Nai Nai," or grandmother in Chinese, was diagnosed with cancer and her family decided to keep the diagnosis from her.
 Wang first told the story on an April 2016 episode of This American Life, which piqued the interest of various producers, allowing her to make the movie.

-Wang's mother told her over the phone.
+Wang's mother told her over the phone, not in person like in the movie.
 During the conversation, her mother told her that she would not be permitted to tell her grandma the truth, no matter how much she thought it was the right thing to do. -This American Life